yandex-cloud/docs/en/data-proc/operations/cluster-create.md

 To create a {{ dataproc-name }} cluster, the user must be assigned the `editor` and `dataproc.agent` roles.
 For more information, see the [role description](../security/index.md#roles).

+{% if audience != "internal" %}

 ## Configure a network {#setup-network}

-In the subnet that the subcluster with master host will connect to, {% if audience != "internal" %}[set up a NAT gateway](../../vpc/operations/create-nat-gateway.md){% else %}set up a NAT gateway{% endif %}.
+In the subnet the subcluster with master host will connect to, [set up an NAT gateway](../../vpc/operations/create-nat-gateway.md).
 This will enable the subcluster to interact with {{ yandex-cloud }} services or hosts on other networks.

 ## Configure security groups {#change-security-groups}